kipply/blog/blog/drafts/job_search_love_letters.md

 The two things I'd really like to communicate is 1. that the culture is wonderful.
 People really enjoy working there, it's not a big scary evil bank that's going to drain your soul and hours while providing no fun (I think they have an immense amount of fun!).
 Secondly, they had hands-down _the best_ technical interviews.

 They were better than I thought possible and impressively staffed at two people per interview.
 I went through five fantastic interview problems, not algorithmic or LeetCode like in nature and very representative of possible work people might do.
 They opened room for collaboration, and tested skills of problem solving, thinking about edge cases and implementation.
-I believe most "interview with real-world problems" questions don't do the full cognitive testing I would want in a process but Jane Street really nailed it.
+I believe most "interview with real-world problems" questions are better than algorithmic ones, but are genuinely much harder to design but Jane Street really nailed it.

-> For reference, my team at Cohere did a debugging interview + implementation heavy (not algorithmic) interview + system design interview which covers skill testing well.
-It works well for Cohere because we need the sys design as we filter for experience at interview-time a bit more than Jane Street does.

 I'm a little sad I didn't finally get my chance to learn functional programming.
 Uh, sometime after the AGI I guess.

-> if I opened up my eyes, </br>
+> if i opened up my eyes, </br>
 > there'd be no more going back

 ### Cohere

-_There's a funky thing that happens here where this section is the only one where I will say anything particularly negative which might result in inaccurately negative takeaways regarding my feelings on Cohere_
+> There's a funky thing that happens here where this section is the only one where I will say anything particularly negative which might result in inaccurately negative takeaways about Cohere!
+My overall sentiment is that I'm extremely glad to have worked there, it was a good place to work and I'm really sad to have left.

 Even with offers from companies I'd rather work at, there was a long period of time where I was more sad to leave Cohere than I was excited to go elsewhere.
 I started at Cohere in May 2020, it was my first full-time job, I had gone in full-steam ahead as this was my redemption from the startup I had founded and abandoned the previous winter.
 I remember thinking really hard about whether I should stay at Shopify but at this point I don't really remember how I ended up at Cohere.
 I didn't really know the team well and I certainly didn't know the industry (see: me in 2020 googling "Geoffrey Hinton") but thank goodness I ended up there.